KaloudasDev/contribution-forge/README.md

 This project is licensed under the [MIT License](LICENSE).

 > [!NOTE]
-> Contribution Graph Generator is an educational tool designed for learning Git automation and scripting techniques.
+> Contribution Graph Generator is an educational tool designed for learning Git automation and techniques.